AppMaintainers/chef-rails-dev-box/README.md

 - curl

 ## TODO
-- db access setup in sample Vagrantfile and test it (port forward, access controll setup in the box)
 - mysql server auto start
+- elasticsearch proper config(it seems not working out of the box)
 - vim setup in the box

 ## Requirements